nkl-kst/the-sports-db/README.md

 ## Known issues

-- "Patreon only" API endpoints are not implemented yet
+- These "Patreon only" features are not implemented yet:
+  - Video Highlights
+  - Livescores V1
+  - Livescores V2 (Alpha)

 ## Feedback